isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 Employers may re-negotiate employment contracts to adjust the rate of pay for working on Sunday, if it becomes a non-rest day.

 #### **16. I am experiencing issues with updating Rest Day in Safe@Work.
 What should I do?**
-Please refer to the answers for frequently asked questions here.
-If you are still experiencing issues, please contact MOM for assistance.
+Please refer to the answers for frequently asked questions <a href="https://www.mom.gov.sg/eservices/services/safe-work" target="_blank">here</a>.
+If you are still experiencing issues, please <a href="https://www.mom.gov.sg/contact-us" target="_blank">contact MOM</a> for assistance.

 ## **Assignment Of Staggered Rest Day**